Enterprise-CMCS/macpro-mdct-mcr/README.md

 Integration tests can use [cypress-axe](https://github.com/component-driven/cypress-axe) and [cypress-audit/pa11y](https://mfrachet.github.io/cypress-audit/guides/pa11y/installation.html).

-### Prettier Linter
+### Prettier and ESLint

 We use Prettier to format all code.
-This runs as part of a Git Hook and changes to files will cause the deploy to fail.
+This runs as part of a Git Hook and invalid formats in changed files will cause the deploy to fail.
 If you followed the instructions above this is already installed and configured.

 Most IDEs have a Prettier plugin that can be configured to run on file save.
-You can also run the format check manually from the IDE or invoking Prettier on the command line.
+You can also run the format check manually from the IDE or by invoking Prettier on the command line.

 ```
 npx prettier --write "**/*.tsx"